muxinc/media-chrome/ARCHITECTURE.md

 # Architecture Notes

-## Element Media Discovery
+## Connecting elements to the media

-Media elements can rely on their `media` attribute to set the media element they will interact with.
-Otherwise they will find the closest `media-chrome` element, and interact with the contained media element.
-This roughly matches the pattern of form elements (a submit button will submit its parent form).
+Media chrome elements rely on their `media=''` attribute to set the media element (`<video>` or `<audio>`) they will interact with.

+Any media chrome element inside of a `<media-container>` element will have the media element automaticallly injected via their `el.media` property (by the media-container's mutation observer).
+This roughly matches the pattern of HTML `<form>` elements (a submit button will submit its parent form if no `form=''` attribute is set).
-This search happens every time the media is needed, meaning the parent (and media) can be changed easily, and also we might look for _noticeable_ inefficiencies in high frequency operations.

-An alternate approach would have been to have the media-chrome inject the media into any new children using mutation observers, but that seemed less elegant.

----

-Changing to have media-chrome push the media into its children.
-This keeps the media chrome and media loading logic in media chrome and not in control elements.
+Note: Originally it was built into the media-chrome-element to find the media via a parent media-container, but switched this to have the logic in media-container to simplify the relationhip and avoid a search everytime the media API is needed.

 ## Element Independence